Shazahn Padamsee: Career

 Shazahn's first release of 2011 was the romantic comedy Dil Toh Baccha Hai Ji directed by Madhur Bhandarkar.
 The film portrayed her as June Pinto, an intern in an office whom an older divorced man, played by Ajay Devgn falls for.
 The film, which also featured Emraan Hashmi, Omi Vaidya, Shruti Haasan and Shraddha Das in other parallel roles, saw Shazahn indulge in heavy promotional work along with her co-stars.
 Shazahn's performance gaining mixed responses from critics with a reviewer citing that "looks like a doll and gets the character right" whilst another labelled hers as "the film's worst performance"; the film went on to become a commercial success at the box office.
-Shazahn's most recent release was Sajid Khan's Housefull 2, which featured her alongside an ensemble cast including Akshay Kumar, John Abraham, Zarine Khan, Asin and Jacqueline Fernandez.
+Shazahn's next release was Sajid Khan's Housefull 2, which featured her alongside an ensemble cast including Akshay Kumar, John Abraham, Zarine Khan, Asin and Jacqueline Fernandez.
 The film opened to mixed reviews with her role being described as "merely eye candy", but Housefull 2 went on to becoming the tenth film in history to cross ₹1 billion and became one of the biggest commercial successes of 2012.
-She is all set to play a Gujarati girl in her upcoming film Solid Patels.
-Her other project is "Disco Valley" directed by Sajit Warrier in which she will be appearing opposite Rajat Barmecha.
+She played a Gujarati girl in her 2015 film, Solid Patels.
+Her other project "Disco Valley" directed by Sajit Warrier in which she was appearing opposite Rajat Barmecha was a commercial failure.

-She is currently working on a live electronica project, SpanckMusic, with DJ Ankit "Ankytrixx" Kocher.
+Padamsee also worked on a live electronica project, SpanckMusic, with DJ Ankit "Ankytrixx" Kocher.
 She walked the ramp for Disha Vadgama (Fashion Designer) at Bombay Times Fashion Week 2022.

-As of December 2022, Padamsee is shooting for Aryeman Ramsay's directional film, Dream Big.
-The shooting is taking place in California, USA.

 In January 2023, Padamsee hosted the Sony WWE show, Super Dhamaal, alongside Sharman Joshi.
 She used her stage name "Sashaa Padamsee" for the first time.
+In October 2023, Padamsee starred in Aryan Ramasay's directorial film, “Pagalpan: Next Level” (previously titled Dream Big) which she shot in California, USA in December 2022.
+She played the wife of famous bodybuilder Gurarmaan's character.
+In 2025, Padamsee did an extended cameo appearance in the series Hai Junoon! opposite Neil Nitin Mukesh.

 Personal life

-Her father, Alyque Padamsee was a veteran theater actor, who was born into a traditional Khoja Ismaili family from the Kutch region of Gujarat.
+According to media reports, Padamsee was in a relationship with model-actor Akashdeep Saigal for three years.
+Tabloids in early 2010s linked her with cricketer Yuvraj Singh and later with actor Akhil Kapur, but she denied being romantically involved with either of them.

+In November 2024, Shazahn became engaged to businessman Ashish Kanakia.
+They got married on 5 June 2025, in an intimate ceremony attended by family and close friends.

+Media image

+In the Times 50 Most Desirable Women list, Padamsee was placed 37th in 2011.